 The Vampire of Berwick

-Thanks to William of Newburgh who once again recorded the case of the wandering un-dead in the town of Berwick.
+Thanks to William of Newburgh who once again records the case of the wandering un-dead in the town of Berwick.

-This tale is very similar to the Vampire of Alnwick Castle where an evil man dies and soon after burial, he is spotted walking amongst the living.
+This tale is very similar to the Vampire of Alnwick Castle.
+It begins with an evil man dying and soon after burial, people witness him walking amongst the living.
 The townsfolk fearing the onset of a plague, dig up the dead man and cut his body to pieces.

 (Reference – The Vampire Encyclopedia by Matthew Bunson)